Which big contract could the Yankees take on to trade Jacoby Ellsbury?

 Johnny Cueto, Giants: Cueto signed a six-year, $130 million deal before the 2016 season and can opt out of his deal after this year, but he has a 4.59 ERA in 19 starts -- and he and the Giants might be stuck with one another as a result.
 If San Francisco looked to shave some payroll obligations, it could make some sense for the Giants to take on the lesser Ellsbury deal.

 Jordan Zimmermann, Detroit Tigers: He is 6-8 with a 5.81 ERA in 19 starts, and is owed about $81 million for the rest of this season and the next three years.
-The Yankees’ level of interest might depend how much more functional they could envision Zimmermann on their roster.
+The Yankees’ level of interest might depend how much more functional that they envision Zimmermann would be on their roster.

 Robinson Cano, Seattle Mariners: He is owed $24 million annually through the 2023 season.
 If Seattle ever wanted to shed some salary, the two sides could find some middle ground for Ellsbury, who grew up in the Pacific Northwest.